oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/bitcracker/bitcracker_migration.md

 resolve the warning.

-4. Build the migrated code with generated Makefile.dpct
+6. Build the migrated code with generated Makefile.dpct
 ```
 $ cd out
 $ make -f Makefile.dpct
-# Please make sure the oneAPI package was installed before building the application to make sure the oneAPI DPC++ compiler was installed.
+# Please make sure the oneAPI package was installed before building the application.
 ```

 # Addressing Warnings in Migrated Code